Monday, June 16, 2025

 But we were off the numbered and alphabetized grid

-Only one numbered street reached out to us
+Only 24th street reached out to us

 Like a tentacle from the noisy city center keeping us connected